This library is a port of Larry Hunter's Lisp statistics library to chicken scheme.

 As above, but computes the correlations from given lists of points.

-Returns two values, the Spearman Rank measure of correlation between given list of points, and the p-significance of the correlation.
+Returns two values, the Spearman Rank measure of correlation between the given lists of point coordinates, and the p-significance of the correlation.
 (This correlation is used for non-linear relations; compare with linear-regression.)

 - (t-significance t-value degrees-of-freedom #:tails)procedure